The Report of the Conference on the School of Foreign Service

 The bitter personal feud between Frs.
 Guthrie and Walsh had erupted into almost continual warfare.

 a) Fr.
-Walsh had for years planned on building his new School of Foreign Service
+Walsh had for years planned on building a new School of Foreign Service

 (and even thought of renaming it "the College of Nations")